-Defined contribution plans are post-employment benefit plans under which the Public Sector pays fixed contributions (12% of gross emoluments) into another entity, the State Insurance Company of Mauritius Limited (SICOM Ltd), for full time employees who joined the Public Sector from 1 January 2013 onwards.
+Defined contribution plans are post-employment benefit plans under which the Public Sector pays fixed contributions into another entity, the State Insurance Company of Mauritius Limited (SICOM Ltd), for full time employees.
 The Public Sector has no further payment obligations once the contributions have been paid.